Becca Kugler, Neurofeedback Clinician

 After graduating with several honors and an out-of-whack sleep schedule, Becca decided to head back to Nashville and do her best to make a difference in the world.
 She accepted a position providing neurofeedback therapy at Batson ChiroHealth Group and put her psychology degree to good use.
 Becca continues to be amazed at all of the ways that neurofeedback, a therapy she intimately learned and watched grow in college, changes the lives of her patients.
-She continues to advance her knowledge of neurofeedback and transfer that knowledge to her patients.
-Becca enjoys helping the team at Batson ChiroHealth Group change lives and spread wellness.
+She continues to advance her knowledge of neurofeedback and and is now an advanced Clinician of neurofeedback.